-- 1) For each cohort, grants will be awarded for three years.
-Funding for each of the three years will be subject to the availability of funds and will be based on evidence of compliance with state and federal laws, progress towards fully implementing the approved program, and progress towards local program goals (including enrollment and attendance goals). - a.
-For each cohort of approved applicants, funding allotted in the first two years of the grant will be available for 27 months.
-Funding allotted for the final year will only be available for 15 months.
-Funding will be subject to reversion on the following basis: - i.
-Any unobligated Year 1 funds as of September 30th following completion of the second year of the grant; - ii.
-Any unobligated Year 2 or Year 3 funds as of September 30th following_completion of the third year of the grant. - 2) The minimum amount of an allotment to eligible entities is \$50,000, and the maximum amount is not to exceed \$300,000 unless the program administrators, with State Board approval, deem another amount as necessary to operate a program. - 3) Any unallotted funds created from previous years will be used to cover allowable expenditures for current year projects until the previous year's funds have been used.
+- 1) Grants will be awarded for three years.
+Funding for each of the three years will be subject to the availability of funds and will be based on evidence of compliance with the Request for Proposal (RFP), state and federal guidance, and program progress and performance. - 2) Each grantee can be awarded funds for the academic year starting on July 1st and ending on September 30th.
+Unspent funds remaining after September 30th of each year will revert without a liquidation period. - 3) The minimum amount of an allotment to eligible entities is \$50,000, and the maximum amount is not to exceed \$300,000.00 unless the program administrators, with State Board approval, deem another amount as necessary to operate a program. - 4) Any unallotted funds created from previous years will be used to cover allowable expenditures for current year projects until the previous year's funds have been used.